Share articles via private link

 Share articles with external readers using a private link even before publishing the content.
 This feature allows you to generate a unique link for any article.
-With this link, you can grant access to the content to users who do not have access to your knowledge base portal or site.
+With this link, you can grant access to the content for users who do not have access to your knowledge base portal or site.
 You can share these private links with external users outside your Document360 project (team accounts or reader groups) and deactivate or regenerate the links at any time to manage access as per your preferences.

 For your information (FYI)